multifacet/cbmm-artifact/README.md

 Running the experiments as specified below on similar hardware to our own setup (described in Section 5.1) should allow the reviewer to generate comparable results to those in the accepted version of the paper, including tail latency, performance, huge page usage, and generality results.

-TODO: Because that is extremely time consuming, we provide a screencast and intermediate results for the reviewers.
+Because that is extremely time consuming, we provide a screencast and intermediate results for the reviewers.
 This should allow generation of checkable partial results in a reasonable amount of time.
+(TODO)

 ## Hardware and Software Requirements